Skip to main content

 max_body_sizenumber1048576Maximum request body size in bytes (1MB default)

-log_levelstring"info"Logging level: trace, debug, info, warn, err
+log_levelstring"info"Logging level: debug, info, warn, err

 Upstream Settings